bigsk1/voice-chat-ai/README.md

 ### Commands

+- You have 5 secs to talk, if there is silence then it's the AI's turn to talk
+- Say any of the following - "what's on my screen", "take a screenshot",
+        "show me my screen",
+        "analyze my screen",
+        "what do you see on my screen",
+        "screen capture",
+        "screenshot" to have the AI explain what it is seeing in detail.
-- To stop the conversation, say "Quit", "Exit", or "Leave".
+- To stop the conversation, say "Quit", "Exit", or "Leave". ( ctl+c always works also)

 ## Adding New Characters